Apple's big 2018 fall event: Latest on new iPhones, product announcements

 Breaking News Emails

-Apple kicked off its annual September event on Wednesday at its headquarters in Cupertino, California, where the company is expected to announce a variety of new products, including new iPhones and wearable devices.
+Apple kicked off its annual September event on Wednesday at its headquarters in Cupertino, California, where the company announced a variety of new products including new iPhones.

 Apple CEO Tim Cook started the event with a keynote address, touting the company’s success in creating innovative products and its retail stores — and teased a coming milestone for the company’s mobile devices.